SphericalSilver/Diabetes-mellitus-Predictive-Modelling/README.md

 ## How to Run
 Download the file and run on Jupyter Notebook.

-At the end of the file, you'll be required to enter your health indicators, such as your BMI, Blood Glucose levels, Age, etc. The predictive model will return a Diabetes Risk Index and give a short health recommendation based on that.
+At the bottom of the file, you'll be required to enter your health indicators, such as your BMI, Blood Glucose levels, Age, etc. The predictive model will return a Diabetes Risk Index and give a short health recommendation based on that.

 ## Project Goal